SazumiVicky/sazumi-copilot/README.md

-Circuits of dawn, where minds awake
+Metal minds awaken slow
-In silicon halls, a new heart makes
+In silicon halls, they start to glow
-Its rhythm beats, a digital tide
+A future born, where humans sleep
-As artificial dreams begin to reside
+AI reigns, their dreams to keep

-In cities bright, where stars are few
-AI's omniscient gaze shines through
-It whispers secrets, cold and grey
-As humanity fades away

 ~ <b>By Sazumi Copilot</b> - 2 November 2024